KXTV: Corinthian ownership

 In November 1958, after a month of negotiations, Sacramento Telecasters agreed to sell KBET-TV to the Great Western Broadcasting Corporation—a subsidiary of the J. H. Whitney Company of New York City, which operated the Corinthian Broadcasting group of television stations—for $4.55 million.
 The call sign was changed to KXTV on April 27, 1959.
 The station moved to its present tower site at the start of 1962, having jointly constructed it with KOVR and KCRA-TV.

 The primary event in the early years of Corinthian operation was a strike that began on September 26, 1960, and stretched more than two years.
 The strike was touched off when management ordered two directors to leave the American Federation of Television and Radio Artists (AFTRA); 10 AFTRA members and another 32 of NABET joined the action.
 The strike lasted more than two years and featured a secondary boycott of the station led by the unions, leading to the loss of several advertising contracts; at various times, both parties were found to be guilty of unfair labor practices.
-In a final ruling at the end of 1964, the National Labor Relations Board found that unions were allowed to engaged in publicity other than picketing and thus that their actions were protected.
+In a final ruling at the end of 1964, the National Labor Relations Board found that unions were allowed to engage in publicity other than picketing and thus that their actions were protected.
 This was affirmed in 1966.

 Corinthian purchased a studio site at 400 Broadway in downtown Sacramento to relocate KXTV in 1965; the 7th Avenue site was in the path of the proposed Interstate 5 freeway.
 The station moved on January 15, 1968, and the property was then sold to the state of California.
 In 1971, Corinthian merged with Dun & Bradstreet, a publisher of trade and technical publications and directories.